 Comment on your trip to Bremen.
 What did you find interesting about the history of the city?

-Blog Question#8: elevator speech (MANDATORY FOR ALL STUDENTS)
+Course Assignment #8: elevator speech (MANDATORY FOR ALL STUDENTS) (tag: blogQ8)

 Please answer this blog assignment right before you come back to Calvin.